Antos23/Computational-Social-Science/README.md

 - R2) What words are linked together in terms of co-occurrences?
 - R3) What are the main topics of the tweets?

-<i>N.B.: the analysis was carried out before the latest American election. </i>
+<i>NB: the analysis was carried out before the latest American election. </i>